-This chapter shall not apply to any work on a sewage disposal system for which a permit had been issued by the Director of Public Health, and which permit was valid and existing at the time of adoption of the ordinance codified in this chapter,1 but any such work shall be subject to applicable WASTEWATER RATES AND CHARGES 21.28.400 ordinances existing at the time such permit was (Ord.
-90181 § 7.08.030, 1961.)
+This chapter shall not apply to any work on a sewage disposal system for which a permit had been issued by the Director of Public Health, and which permit was valid and existing at the time of adoption of the ordinance codified in this chapter, but any such work shall be subject to applicable ordinances existing at the time such permit was issued.

-Editor's Note: Ord.
+1.Editor's Note: Ord.
 90181 was passed by the City Council on April 17, 1961.